OdinsPlasmaRifle/statter/README.md

 ## Roadmap

 1. Update service (API) response data to:
-	a. include aggregates of data over time.
+	a.
+Include aggregates of data over time.
-	b. exclude private data like headers.
+	b.
+Exclude private data like headers.
-	c. be formatted as JSON.
+	c.
+Be formatted as JSON.
+2. Add request time  to DB for each monitor task.
-2. Provide additional error handling for server/monitoring errors.
+3. Improve error handling for server amd monitoring.
-3. Add tests.
+4. Add tests.